If you are staying up to date with all things Google and Google Ads, you might have heard of the mobile-first index.

 Doing all of this will result in increased speed and less wasted money.
 Plus, it will also help your organic results at the same time.

-Google AdWords has multiple amazing options for advertising strictly on mobile.
+Google Ads has multiple amazing options for advertising strictly on mobile.

 For instance, you can run call-only ads on mobile that feature a click to call option.